When former chairman Douglas Rae accepted the keys to the club, he didn’t know that he was embarking on a journey as a cat rescuer.

 Cappie got out while investigating their garden, lost his bearings and began using the main stand at Cappielow for shelter, sleeping behind the away directors’ box which is where Douglas Rae found him.

 Cappie wasted no time in growing his role: public appearances, dance-offs with Nuts the Killie squirrel and the occasional friendly banter with a certain Panda from Paisley.

 However, on one fateful Halloween in 2012, Cappielow was broken into and horror of horrors – Cappie was abducted.
 A frantic door to door enquiry saw us search for our feline friend.

-It was a local fan who came to our feisty feline’s rescue.
-We received a telephone call late on a Friday evening letting us know that he’d been found at the side of Octavia Court.
+His body remained missing for a full week following the incident.
+It was a local fan who came to our rescue, calling late on a Friday evening to let us know that he’d been found at the side of Octavia Court.

 Worse for the wear, Cappie took time to make a full recovery but our feisty feline was only absent from Cappielow for one home game.
 He felt he couldn’t let his loyal fans down especially after receiving so many good wishes.